-- New preprint `Shaded tangles for the design and verification of quantum programs' (with Jamie Vicary).
+- January 2017.
+New preprint "Shaded tangles for the design and verification of quantum programs" (with Jamie Vicary).
 We give a tangle-based graphical language for the description of quantum circuits such that isotopic tangles yield equivalent programs.
 This leads to several new protocols and topological insight into known phenomena such as error correcting codes and local inversion of cluster states.

-- Jamie Vicary and I have recently written a paper, titled `Biunitary constructions in quantum information', in which we use the interpretation of Hadamard matrices, unitary error bases and quantum Latin squares as biunitaries to obtain many new construction methods for these quantities.
+- September 2016.
+Jamie Vicary and I have recently written a paper, titled "Biunitary constructions in quantum information", in which we use the interpretation of Hadamard matrices, unitary error bases and quantum Latin squares as biunitaries to obtain many new construction methods for these quantities.
 An extended abstract can be found here.